DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 The first time I saw and used docker, I was massively impressed by its simplicity and its potential to change how not only applications are deployed, but how applications are developed and sandboxed.

-To understand Docker and its power, the first concept to master is how docker is a _&#34;process that exposes a multi-layered file system as an fully isolated OS&#34;_
+To understand Docker and its power, the first concept to master is how docker is a _"process that exposes a multi-layered file system as an fully isolated OS"_

 It is easy to see Docker as just a faster VM environment or a faster Vagrant (which is a way to programmatically create VMs).
-I&#39;ve seen companies that because they had automated VM deployments to such an extent (i.e. they become really good at automating the creation and deployment of multi-gigabyte VMs) they dismissed Docker as just another IT fad.
+I've seen companies that because they had automated VM deployments to such an extent (i.e. they become really good at automating the creation and deployment of multi-gigabyte VMs) they dismissed Docker as just another IT fad.

 The problem is that Docker is much more than just a faster VM.
 Btw, by fast, I mean super-fast. normal VMs book in minutes, Docker can give you a fully working Ubuntu box with Node installed in sub second start time.